LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/WatsonAssistantVersion2.md

 All non-escalation actions are defined by using underscores.
 For example, in the case of closing a conversation, the action name returned by <strong>Watson</strong> needs to be <strong>CLOSE_CONVERSATION</strong>.
 Further down the line, if any additional functionality is added that can be called by an action from the AI, it will follow the same naming convention.

 For escalations, the naming convention for these skills should use a "-" instead of "\_".
-Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with "BOT-" within LiveEngage.
+Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with "BOT-" within Conversational Cloud.

 </div>